Ayop14/Hello_Data_Visualization/project diary.md

 - Boxplots
 - Violin plots
 - Strip charts
-- Sina plots (Similar to strip plots.
-But using jamming to visualize data density in a certain point in a distribution.
-Slighly more visually appealing when enough data is available.
-COnsither them amix between violin plots and strip charts)
+- Sina plots (Combination of strip and sina plots.
+You can find a variation where the jittering depends on density.
+So points in higher density points have increasingly more jitter than outliers, imitating the violin plot outline)
 - Stacked histograms (Bad for comparation.
 Not recomended its use, and wont be implemented in)
 - Overlapping densities
 - Comparing density plots (Plot each individual distribution, in front of overall distribution that resumes both variables)